jessiehangle/jessiehangle.github.io/index.md

 - Researched Key Performance Indicators (KPIs) used in telematics industry
 - Researched and summarized telematics usage from The State of Utah case study
 - Aggregated 3 data sets into one final data using SQL queries from SAP HANA
--

-aggregating 3 data sets: idling time, fuel and maintananceW</div>
+- Visualized and interpreted clustering analysis on idling time
 <br>
 <img src="https://github.com/jessiehangle/jessiehangle.github.io/blob/master/images/Telematics.jpg?raw=true"/>
 <br>